IanaLois/ChordConnect/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/D0nni387/Luxury-Door-Solutions), the following steps were taken:

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+1. From the menu items near the top of the page, select **Settings**.
-  - In the GitHub repository, navigate to the Settings tab
+2. Scroll down to the **GitHub Pages** section.
-  - From the source section drop-down menu, select the Master Branch
+3. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+4. On selecting Master Branch the page is automatically refreshed, the website is now deployed.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+5. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

 ## Credits